Jaan Kross: Short synopses of works available in English translation

-In early June 1909 the ethnic Estonian professor, Friedrich Fromhold Martens (1845–1909) gets on the train in Pärnu heading for the Foreign Ministry of the Russian Empire in the capital, Saint Petersburg.
-During the journey he thinks back over the events and episodes of his life.
+In early June 1909, the ethnic Estonian professor, Friedrich Fromhold Martens (1845–1909) gets on the train in Pärnu heading for the Foreign Ministry of the Russian Empire in the capital, Saint Petersburg.
+During the journey, he thinks back over the events and episodes of his life.
 Should he have made a career working for the Russian administration as a compiler of treaties at the expense of his Estonian identity?
-He also muses on his namesake, a man worked on a similar project in earlier decades.
+He also muses on his namesake, a man who worked on a similar project in earlier decades.
 A novel that examines the compromises involved when making a career in an empire when coming from a humble background.

 Sailing Against the Wind (Estonian: Vastutuulelaev, 1987; English: 2012; translator: Eric Dickens).

 This novel is about the ethnic Estonian Bernhard Schmidt (1879–1935) from the island of Naissaar who loses his right hand in a firework accident during his teenage years.
 He nevertheless uses his remaining hand to work wonders when polishing high-quality lenses and mirrors for astronomical telescopes.
 Later on, when living in what had become Nazi Germany, he himself invents large stellar telescopes that are still to be found at, for instance, the Mount Palomar Observatory in California and on the island of Mallorca.
 Schmidt has to wrestle with his conscience when living in Germany as the country is re-arming and telescopes could be put to military use.
 But because Germany was the leading technical nation at the time, he feels reasonably comfortable there, first in the run-down small town of Mittweida, then at the main Bergedorf Observatory just outside Hamburg.
 But the rise of the Nazis is literally driving him mad.